Psychiatric Nurse Practitioner vs. Psychiatrist: Which Career is Best for You?

-It's important to note that several factors, other than years of experience, that may influence a psychiatric nurse practitioner or psychiatrist's salary.
+It's important to note that there are several factors, other than years of experience that may influence a psychiatric nurse practitioner or psychiatrist's salary.
 Geographical location is a common factor that influences wages across many fields.
 The higher the cost of living, the more generous a salary may be.
 Additionally, some employers may offer shift differential pay, paid vacation time, or incentive bonuses for working holidays or weekends.

 | Occupation|| Level of Experience|| Hourly|| Monthly|| Annual|

 | 1-4 Years of Experience|| $39.58|| $6,860|| $82,330|

 | 5-9 Years of Experience|| $46.85|| $8,120|| $97,450|

 | 10-19 Years of Experience|| $54.19|| $9,390|| $112,720|

 | 20 Years or More Experience|| $64.91|| $11,250|| $135,010|

 | Psychiatrist|| Starting (Entry-Level)|| $93.50|| $16,210|| $194,486|

 | 1-4 Years of Experience|| $94.52|| $16,380|| $196,595|